PeterBStreet/personal-website/README.md

 Technically your project looks good.
 Your project and directory structure are set up correctly and your code looks good overall.

 Nice work - I look forward to seeing your design ideas going forward.
-Your Milestone 1 passes at (Tier III)[https://bootcamp-coders.cnm.edu/projects/personal/rubric/].
+Your Milestone 1 passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 You're clear to begin Milestone 2a.

 ### Edits &amp; Suggestions
 - Remove any links to dependencies that you're not using (stylesheet.css)